DinggiDing/CareQuestionnaire/README.md

+# Supplementary Material
-# Supplementary Material: Digital Forms for All: A Holistic Multimodal Large Language Model Agent for Health Data Entry
+# Digital Forms for All: A Holistic Multimodal Large Language Model Agent for Health Data Entry

 ## Backend
 The python backend server is in `genie_service/`